What is the first thing that comes to your mind when we mention Medieval times?

 Mark Rowley, Pekka Strang, Zoltan Andrasi

-The Last Kingdom: Seven Kings Must Die is a 2023 British historical drama film based on the The Saxon Stories by Bernard Cornwell.
-It is a sequel to the television series of the same name.
-The film follows the continuing adventures of Uhtred of Bebbanburg (Alexander Dreymon), a Saxon warrior who fights for the unification of England.
+The Last Kingdom: Seven Kings Must Die is a 2023 British historical drama that continues the epic saga inspired by Bernard Cornwell’s The Saxon Stories.
+Serving as a sequel to the acclaimed television series, the film traces the next chapter in the life of Uhtred of Bebbanburg (Alexander Dreymon), a formidable Saxon warlord striving to unite England.

 AdventureComedyDrama